Superman and Batman: World's Funnest

-Superman and Batman: World's Funnest is an American single issue prestige format comic book published in 2000 by DC Comics.
-It was written by Evan Dorkin and illustrated by many artists.
+Superman and Batman: World's Funnest is an American single-issue prestige format comic book published in 2000 by DC Comics.
+Written by Evan Dorkin and illustrated by many artists, it is a parody of the World's Finest Comics pairing of Batman and Superman.

 It is an Elseworlds tale and as such is not considered part of the main DC canon/continuity.
 Despite the title, Batman and Superman play only a small role in the story which stars instead Mr. Mxyzptlk and Bat-Mite as the main protagonists.
 The book pokes fun at many comic book conventions and DC heroes from the Golden through to the Modern Ages.
 Its setting is a multiverse similar to the Pre-Crisis DCU but also includes references to other Elseworlds tales (Kingdom Come and Batman: The Dark Knight Returns), the modern DCU, the DCAU and even pays a visit to Crisis on Infinite Earths.

 Plot

 The story starts in typical Silver Age comics series World's Finest-style with Superman, Batman and Robin handing over the supervillain team of Lex Luthor and the Joker to the authorities.
-Bat-Mite and Mxyzptlk appear simultaneously, the former to see his hero, Batman, in action, and the latter to torment Superman.
+Bat-Mite and Mister Mxyzptlk appear simultaneously, the former to see his hero, Batman, in action, and the latter to torment Superman.
 As the two imps clash, Superman, Batman, Robin, Luthor, and the Joker are killed, as are all the other heroes who come to their aid (including Batwoman, Bat-Girl and Supergirl, the Justice League of America, the Legion of Super-Pets, the Legion of Super-Heroes and the Spectre).
 Their fight eventually consumes the Earth, the universe and even the Phantom Zone.

 As all of that reality has been destroyed, Bat-Mite flees to Earth-Two pursued by Mxyzptlk.
 Earth-Two is in turn destroyed.
 The rest of the book follows the formula of each new world they encounter being destroyed in the battle between the two imps, Bat-Mite fleeing and Mxyzptlk pursuing to another world/universe which is then destroyed.
 In the process they generally mock the characters/comics they encounter, often breaking the fourth wall and lampooning how seriously people "inside" comics take themselves, given the often unbelievable or silly circumstances they encounter.

 Ultimately, having worked their way through to the Kingdom Come universe, Mxyzptlk simply throws a "magic bomb" at Bat-Mite who deflects it back with the helmet of Kingdom Come's Flash (the only thing that survived).
 Both are completely exhausted and begin to laugh, admitting that the whole thing has been a lot of fun.
 They reset reality to the Silver Age beginning, vowing to meet again "next Tuesday".
 The impression is given that the preceding events are a part of a common recreational activity among magical imps.